Birds of Kauai Feature image

 Appearance[4]

-The Java Sparrow is about 5 inches long, and a wingspan is about 8 inches long.
-It has a short tail, a stout body, grayish-blue plumage, and a pink bill.
-The male Java Finch is brownish, with black wings and a tail.
-The female Java Rice Bird also has a brownish look and a white belly.
+Java Sparrow is 5 inches long and have a wingspan of almost 8 inches.
+It has a short tail with a stout body and a grayish-blue plumage with pink bill.
+Male Java Finch is brownish in color with black wings and a tail.
+While female Java Rice Bird also has brownish look and white belly.

 Habitat

-Since their introduction from Indonesia, this sparrow have become common in various habitats, including urban areas, forests, and Kauai woodlands.
-In Kauai, the bird prefers to live in dense vegetation, gardens, woodlands, and parks.
+These birds were introduction from Indonesia.
+Now this sparrow become common in various habitats, including urban areas, forests, and woodlands in Kauai.
+Its favorite places to live are dense vegetation, gardens, and parks.

 Behavior

-Often seen in flocks, they are social birds.
-They are very active birds, constantly foraging for food.
+They are social birds and are commonly found in flocks.
+They are very active birds that constantly forage for food.
 Java Rice Birds are known for their social behavior and melodic songs.

 Diet